The main WCB-Alberta website and its online applications use

 If the worker’s shift cycle does not repeat, set the shift cycle as “7 on 0 off” and average the regular number of hours per week.

-Payment Unit: Send the Req Self Emp Earn - No Tax Info letter (CL037C) to the worker to request their T1 income tax return, including their statement of business expenses and to communicate the temporary provisional rate.
+The Payment Unit will send the worker a Req Self Emp Earn - w Tax Info letter (CL037F) to confirm earnings information if the tax return has not been received and to communicate the temporary provisional rate.

 If the worker has another job on the date of their accident, this is called concurrent employment.
 Their earnings from that job should be added as a concurrent rate once the below information has been obtained.
-Concurrent employment should be added to the compensation rate regardless of whether the worker is missing time from the concurrent job or not as this is a more accurate representation of the worker's employment income and probable income tax.
-If the worker is able to work in their date of accident job but is unable to work in their concurrent job, the DOA earnings are excluded from the requested payments or vice versa.
+Concurrent employment should be added to the compensation rate regardless of whether the worker is missing time from the concurrent job or not as this is a more accurate representation of the worker's employment income on the date of their accident.
+If the worker is able to work in their date- of-accident job but is unable to work in their concurrent job, the DOA earnings are excluded from the requested payments or vice versa.

 A concurrent rate is set using the same information as a Section 56 rate, so the same information is required for the additional job(s):

-Gross earningsThe worker’s earnings before any deductions are taken. for one year prior to the accident or other ratesi.e. hourly, monthly or bi-weekly. of pay.
+Gross earningsThe worker’s earnings before any deductions are taken. for one year prior to the accident or other ratesi.e. hourly, monthly or bi-weekly. of pay on the date of accident.

 If the worker was not employed for one year, their gross earnings are calculated from the date of hire to the date of their accident.